spagnuolocarmine/FLY-language/README.md

     var result3=async parallel execute myOpt for data on aws then func print result3

-### Butterfly Optimization via Simulation process
+### FLY Optimization via Simulation process

 An optimization via Simulation process consists of a optimizer that uses a simulation to evaluate the results, or the simulation input is generated using an optimizer.
 Following example a simulation is used to evaluate the population of each epoch of a genetic algorithm.
-The Butterfly Channel communication mechanism is used to communicate between the optimizer and the simulations.
+The FLY Channel communication mechanism is used to communicate between the optimizer and the simulations.

     bin simulation = {name:"hello",path="./sim.sh"}
     aws env = {name="aws",accessKeyId="K",secretKey="S",instancetype="t2.micro",instancenumber="4"}